My imagination marries embodied intelligence with conceptual abstractions.

 - Protecting data

-This is what guides my research of engineering systems, but the
+This is what guides my on-going research of engineering systems, but the

 technical system is only part of the story.
 Engineering is a human enterprise.